medibloc/panacea-governance/proposals/2021-11-voting_period/README.md

 You may feel that these three days of time do not have enough time to discuss a proposal, but we are preparing to create a community where we can discuss it sufficiently before posting an important proposal.<br/>
 We fully discuss important proposals in the community and expect that the three-day voting time will not be a problem if the proposal is posted later.

-If you refer to other chains, Terra has recently been changed to 7 days, and Osmosis has a 3 day voting period.<br/>
+If you refer to other chains, Terra has recently changed the voting period to 7 days, and Osmosis has a 3 day voting period.<br/>

 ### Expected effects